peterkuma/ml-clouds-2021/README.md

 the commands `create_by_model` and `create_by_var` to create an index of symlinks in the directory where the downloaded files are stored.
 This index is required by the main commands.

+In the examples below it is assumed that the CMIP5 and CMIP6 files are stored in `data/cmip5/<experiment>/<frequency/` and `data/cmip6/<experiment>/<frequency/`, respectively.

 ### GISS Surface Temperature Analysis (GISTEMP)